All about XAT: A to Z of Xavier Aptitude Test (XAT)

 What is XAT?

-The Xavier Aptitude Test (XAT) is a prestigious national-level MBA entrance examination conducted by the distinguished Xavier Labour Relation Institute (XLRI) in Jamshedpur, India.
-With a remarkable legacy of over 70 years, XLRI has been entrusted with the responsibility of identifying the most deserving candidates for its esteemed management programs through the XAT.
-Regarded as one of the most challenging entrance exams, XAT scores hold immense value and are accepted by 11 XAMI member institutes, 83 associate institutes, and over 600 other esteemed B-schools across India.
-To explore more about XAT and its results, you can visit this link: XAT results.
+The Xavier Aptitude Test (XAT) is a national-level MBA entrance exam conducted by Xavier Labour Relation Institute (XLRI) in Jamshedpur, India.
+XLRI has been conducting XAT for over 70 years to select candidates for its management programs.
+XAT is one of the toughest entrance exams, and its scores are accepted by 11 XAMI member institutes, 83 associate institutes, and over 600 B-schools across India.
+To know more about XAT and its results, check this link: XAT results.

 What is the structure of XAT exam?